cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 }
 ```

-You can also use break to jump forwrds out of a normal block if it has a label:
+You can also use break to jump forwards out of a normal block if it has a label:

 ```cpp
 my_block: